 (C) The ICA shall maintain a record of all Certificates which have been Issued by it and are treated as accepted by a Subscriber.

-(D) Further provision in relation to the rejection and acceptance of Certificates is made in Section L11 of the Code (Subscriber Obligations).
+(D) Further provision in relation to the rejection and acceptance of Certificates is made in Section L11.7 of the Code.

 Publication of Certificates by the ICA